nasa/fmdtools/README.rst

    dill
    pickle

-These packages are optional but recommended to enable specific fmdtools use-cases and work with examples in the repository:
+These packages are optional but recommended to enable specific fmdtools use-cases and to work with examples in the repository:

 ::

-   jupyter notebook			#(for repository notebooks) graphviz				#(to plot using graphviz options) netgraph				#(to adjust node positions in graphs) pyvis				#(for interactive html views of model graphs) quadpy 				#(for quadrature sampling) ffmpeg 				#(for animations)
+   jupyter notebook			#(for repository notebooks) graphviz				#(to plot using graphviz options) pyvis				#(for interactive html views of model graphs) quadpy 				#(for quadrature sampling) ffmpeg 				#(for animations)